zoekowzan/hawbridge_coders/README.md

 Fork this Repository
 ====================

-  Using your browser, make sure you are viewing [dmlond/hawbridge_coders](https://github.com/dmlond/hawbridge_coders).
+  Using your browser, make sure you are logged into Github and viewing [dmlond/hawbridge_coders](https://github.com/dmlond/hawbridge_coders).
 Click the 'Fork' button.
 This makes a copy of hawbridge_coders repository, with any branches that I have created, owned and managed by your account.
 I can never revoke your fork, nor make any changes to your copy of the code, except through the mechanism of a pull-request which you can deny.
 Note, this repository is Licensed with the [GPL Version 2 Open Source License](https://opensource.org/licenses/gpl-2.0.php).
 All forks of this repository must also be licensed with the GPL Version 2 license, and refer back to the original dmlond/hawbidge_coders.

 Creating a Heroku Account and Free Application
 ==============================================